nadialefebvre/code-challenge-footprint/README.md

 **Issue:** Unit testing.

 **Solution:** I have worked with unit tests only once before this, and never written any, but I did some research and tried at least to do some.
 I created some tests in `calc.test.ts` for the `averageFootprintCalculation` function.
-I made me realise that I had missed the possibility for a `categoryTransactions.length` of 0 in my calculation, so I fixed it.
+I made me realise that I had missed the possibility for a `categoryTransactions.length` of 0 in my calculation (which would have caused a division by 0), so I fixed it.

 **If I had more time:** I would have tried to do some tests on other parts of the code.